Sharon Shannon: Later work

+As a solo musician, Sharon Shannon has toured Australia, Europe, Hong Kong, and Japan.
+She has also performed for politicians such as Bill Clinton, Mary Robinson and Lech Wałęsa.
+Shannon has played benefit concerts for causes that she supports, such as animal welfare.

 In 2004, Shannon released the album Libertango with guest spots from Róisín Elsafty, Sinéad O'Connor and Kirsty MacColl.
 In 2005, she appeared on Tunes, a collaboration with Frankie Gavin, Michael McGoldrick, and Jim Murray.
+Other collaborations that year included Eliza Carthy.
 In 2006, a celebration of 15 years of recording came out with The Sharon Shannon Collection 1990–2005.

-In 2007, Shannon worked with Belinda Carlisle on her album Voila.
+In 2007, Shannon worked with Belinda Carlisle on her album Voila.In 2008, Shannon featured in the Transatlantic Sessions.

-As a solo musician, Sharon Shannon has toured Australia, Europe, Hong Kong, and Japan.
-She has also performed for politicians such as Bill Clinton, Mary Robinson and Lech Wałęsa.
-Shannon has played benefit concerts for causes that she supports, such as animal welfare.

-She continues to record her music and perform with her tour band, The Woodchoppers.
 A live version of Galway Girl recorded with Mundy was the most downloaded track in Ireland in 2007, winning a Meteor Award.

-In 2008, Shannon featured in the Transatlantic Sessions.

 In 2009, she played "Galway Girl" live at the Meteor Music Awards 2009, where she also picked up a Lifetime Achievement Award and won Most Downloaded Track again for Galway Girl with Mundy.

+For several years Shannon performed numerous live collaborations, on stage and TV with Shane MacGowan, with her band performing a number of songs from the Pogues songbook, and MacGowan performing songs from Shannon's repertoire at a time when otherwise he infrequently performed live, or aired new material.
+Shannon twice recorded MacGowan's otherwise unreleased song Mama Lou, while he provided vocals on a cover of his song Rake at the Gates of Hell on Shannon's 2009 album Saints and Scoundrels and Fiesta on 2010s Collaborations.

 Shannon features playing accordion on The Lee Thompson Ska Orchestra single "Bangarang", which also features Dawn Penn as vocalist.
 It was released on 26 May 2014.

 Beginning with Irish folk music, her work demonstrates a wide-ranging number of musical influences, including reggae, cajun music, Portuguese music, and French Canadian music.
 Her single "What You Make It (da, da, da, da)" featured hip hop music artists.
+She continues to record her music and perform with her tour band, The Woodchoppers.